-This research shows that an affordable program of interventions, costing limited effort on the part of a facilitator and a development team-and not requiring the involvement of a security expert can substantially improve the ability of that team to deliver secure software.
-Specifically, we conclude from Table 4 that such a program can be effective with teams with limited or no security experience, and that the improvement is long lasting.
+This research shows that an affordable program of interventions, costing limited effort on the part of a facilitator and a development team-and not requiring the involvement of a security expert-

+can substantially improve the ability of that team to deliver secure software.
+Specifically, we conclude from Table 3 that such a program can be effective with teams with limited or no security experience, and from Table 5 that the improvement is long lasting.